 Clinical sites include the Cooperative Educational Services, Bridgeport, Trumbull and Waterbury Public Schools, Bridgeport and Norwalk Hospitals, Ludlowe Center for Rehabilitation and other clinical sites serving individuals with speech-language needs.
 Clinical competencies, clinical evaluations, clock hours and client demographics will be tracked electronically using the CALIPSO electronic documentation system.
 The clinical program is designed to comply with national standards set by the Council for Clinical Certification in Audiology and Speech-Language Pathology for the Certificate of Clinical Competence in Speech Language Pathology, as well as Connecticut Licensure and Teacher Certification as a Speech-Language Pathologist.

 Graduate students will enroll for at least four credits of clinical education each term of the clinical program.
 Students will be assigned to a clinical practicum setting or settings each term, and will spend between 12 and 40 hours per week at each setting, depending upon the placement of the practicum in the program.
 Each practicum assignment will be accompanied by a Clinical Seminar, in which students will practice clinical skills, discuss cases, and engage in clinical learning activities.
 During the first year of the clinical program, students will be placed in field settings in teams, accompanied by a supervisor from SHU.
 During the first two semesters, students with some previous clinical experience (for example, those who completed practica experiences as an undergraduate) may be assigned a one-on-one experience with a clinician at a field site, at the discretion of the Director of Clinical Education.
 Field placements later in the program will involve assignment of each student to a clinician at the field site.
 The typical sequence of clinical practica, is given below; however, individual placements will be made on the basis of availability, clinical hours, and student interest.

-- Placements 2-3 half-days/week at educational or rehabilitation settings
+- Placements 2-3 half-days/week at educational and rehabilitation settings

 - Speech, language, and hearing screenings and evaluations